vmware-archive/bosh-generic-sb-release/README.md

      * Managed target server details
      * Internal Plans managed by Broker
      * On Demand plans to be created on the broker
+     * If running on bosh-lite, set the create_open_security_group attribute to true to allow the service broker app to interact with other apps.
    * Run the make_manifest.sh providing 'warden' or 'vsphere' to indicate the platform
    * A new manifest would be generated with the Bosh Director UUID based on the bosh target
  * Edit the run.sh script to point to the newly generated manifest rather than the boiler plate templates